Lewuathe/node-yj/README.md

 ## How to use

 If you already have access_token of yconnect, you can access any API in YJDN.
+Return value is default json considering of node availability.

 ### Not require authorization